-Founder & Director, Bantu Arts Ltd
+Founder & Director, Bantu Arts;

 Steven started performing at a very early age whilst growing up in Uganda.
-He came to the UK as a performer and worked with several organisations and agencies to promote African Arts.
+He came to the UK as a performer and has worked with several organisations and agencies to promote African Arts.

-He also performed in various theatre productions across the UK and it was during this period that Steven realised the importance of preserving the traditional East African arts, in particular, the performing arts passed down through generations in Uganda.
-He also wanted to raise the profile of artists that specialise in these traditional performing arts and that it was important that they were recognised as professional artists who had a lot to offer the UK and Europe and to educate people about the different cultures.
+He also performed in various theater productions across the UK and it was during this period that he realised the importance of preserving the traditional East African arts, in particular, the performing arts passed down through generations in Uganda.
+He also wanted to raise the profile of artists who specialise in these traditional performing arts for them to be recognised as professional artists who had a lot to offer the UK and Europe and to educate people about the different cultures.

+Steven has actively been raising the profile of African arts by delivering drumming and dance workshops across the UK.
 You can get a glimpse of this by simply typing his name into google.
-To help achieve this dream and have a greater understanding, he studied Dance, Drama, Theatre and Performance Studies at Roehampton University and graduated with honours.
+To help achieve this dream and have a greater understanding, he studied Dance, Drama, Theatre and Performance Studies at Roehampton University.

-Steven has also quoted “I believe in teamwork and expression of skills, talent and the awareness of the individual through various roles and contributions when engaged in art as this, contributes to the welfare of our society’’.
+He has received several endorsements and acknowledgements for his excellent dancing, drumming and performing skills from the African community and those outside of it.
+“I believe in teamwork and expression of skills, talent and the awareness of the individual through various roles and contributions when engaged in art as this, contributes to the welfare of our society’’, he says.

-Having been a founder, manager and director of few other African organisations, Steven has worked with several high-profile artists and supported many organisations within the Performing Arts.
+Having been a founder, manager and director of a few other African organisations, Steven has worked with several high-profile artists and supported many organisations within the Performing Arts.

 He is also closely linked to the Uganda High Commission and the Uganda Tourism Board which also shows recognition and appreciation of his profile as an artist, director and founder of Bantu Arts.